DSTechLabs/StepperMotor/README.md

 ## How To Use

-Include the StepperMotorController .cpp and .h files in your firmware.
+Include the StepperMotor .cpp and .h files in your firmware.
 Decide which GPIO pins to use for Enable, Direction and Step signals to your driver board.
 The defaults are 2, 3 and 4 respectively.

-Instantiate a StepperMotorController as a global so the rest of your firmware can access it:
+Instantiate a StepperMotor as a global so the rest of your firmware can access it:

-    StepperMotorController MyMotor = StepperMotorController (enablePin, directionPin, stepPin);
+    StepperMotor MyMotor = StepperMotor (enablePin, directionPin, stepPin);

 Optionally, you can also specify one or two GPIO pins to use for Limit Switches:

-    StepperMotorController MyMotor = StepperMotorController (enablePin, directionPin, stepPin, lowerLimitSwitch, upperLimitSwitch);
+    StepperMotor MyMotor = StepperMotor (enablePin, directionPin, stepPin, lowerLimitSwitch, upperLimitSwitch);

-Once you have a StepperMotorController object, you will need to Enable the driver before motion can begin:
+Once you have a StepperMotor object, you will need to Enable the driver before motion can begin:

     setup()